 Digital Solutions to Counter Increasingly Sophisticated Fraud

 Fraud attempts and identity theft related to car buying, leases and loans are a significant problem for auto dealers and lenders.
-The Federal Trade Commission’s Consumer Sentinel Network Data Book 2023 tracked more than 178,000 auto-related fraud reports last year, while identity theft reports exceeded one million.
+The Federal Trade Commission’s Consumer Sentinel Network Data Book 2024 tracked more than 197,000 auto-related fraud reports that year, while identity theft reports exceeded 1.1 million.

-Although some categories dropped slightly year-over-year in absolute numbers, there’s no question that the types of fraud and identity theft dealers and lenders face are becoming more sophisticated.
+These categories both increased year over year, and its clear that the types of fraud and identity theft dealers and lenders face are becoming more sophisticated.

 Synthetic ID Fraud